 Your horse’s mouth, where the carrots, hay and money go, but have you ever had a chance to look inside?

-A sedated oral exam with a speculum is a great way for your veterinarian to get a detailed look at the inside of your horse’s mouth.
-Feeling for sharp points on the upper premolars, while important, can only give your veterinarian a small piece of the puzzle when it comes to your horse’s true oral health.
+A sedated oral exam with a speculum is a good way for your veterinarian to get a detailed look at the inside of your horse’s mouth.
+Feeling for sharp points on the upper premolars, while important, can only provide a small piece of the puzzle when it comes to your horse’s true oral health.
 It is important to catch dental problems early!

-Look for the following indicators of dental problems to know when to call your veterinarian for a dental exam:
+Look for the following indicators of dental problems to know when to call The Equine Center for a dental exam:

 Fun Fact – an adult horse has 36-40 teeth!
 With such a big mouth it can be hard to get a thorough look at each tooth.
 The Equine Center now has a Dental Endoscope that allows the veterinarian to get a detailed image of each tooth to identify problems early.
 Since it is almost time for fall vaccines, if your horse has not had their annual physical and dental exam consider calling to schedule an appointment with us today!